 You might think this sounds silly.
 Listing out your problems and anxieties on paper isn’t that big of a deal, right?
 How can that solve anything?

-The reason a brain dump is effective is that it allows you to capture abstract thoughts and make them corporeal.
+The reason the brain dump method is effective is that it allows you to capture abstract thoughts and make them corporeal.
 When you’re stressed or overthinking, you have a tornado of thoughts swirling in your head.
 The winds are whipping, the cows are flying, and nothing is able to be captured.
 A nagging worry might swing into your conscious for a moment, then a different thought, then a different thought.
 Eventually, the first nagging worry will swing by again, and it will continue to do so unless you pin it down.
 Trying to capture these thoughts with no tool is like trying to catch smoke with your hands.
 It’s impossible.

-But if you turn to paper, you can nail things down in absolutes.
+But if you turn to your brain dump notebook, you can nail things down in absolutes.
 Once you write something down, it can’t leave.
 It can’t take another cycle in the brain tornado to haunt you again – it’s right there on the paper, right where you left it.
 So you can work through all your thoughts and pin them down one by one.
-You can stop chasing after half-formed ideas and put them in the inescapable form of the written word.
+You can stop chasing after distractions and half-formed ideas and put them in the inescapable form of the written word, achieving self-awareness and mental clarity.
+You’ll be able to reclaim that brainpower for more positive feelings and activities, like gratitude journaling or creating a mind map.

 What to Write in Your Brain Dump

-Okay, so the brain dump works.
+Okay, so the brain dump is a powerful tool that works.
 But how do you know what to write when you sit down with your pen in hand?
-You can write specific to-dos that you have been meaning to deal with, like:
+You can write a specific to-do list or tasks that you have been meaning to deal with, like:

 - Replant the wilting succulent